Hudud: Theft

-Malik ibn Anas, the originator of the Maliki judicial school of thought, recorded in The Muwatta of many detailed circumstances under which the punishment of hand cutting should and should not be carried out.
+Malik ibn Anas, the originator of the Maliki judicial school of fiqh, recorded in his work Al-Muwatta a great many detailed circumstances under which the punishment of hand amputation should and should not be carried out.

-Commenting on the verse in the Quran on theft, Yusuf Ali says that most Islamic jurists believe that "petty thefts are exempt from this punishment" and that "only one hand should be cut off for the first theft."
+In his comments on the verse in the Quran on theft, scholar Yusuf Ali asserted that most Islamic jurists believe that "petty thefts are exempt from this punishment", and that "only one hand should be cut off for the first theft."
 Islamic jurists disagree as to when amputation is mandatory religious punishment.
-This is a fatwa given by Taqī al-Dīn ʿAlī b. ʿAbd al-Kāfī al-Subkī (d.
-756/1356), a senior Shafi scholar and judge from one of the leading scholarly families of Damascus:

-The Imam and Shaykh said: It has been agreed upon that the Hadd [punishment] is obligatory for one who has committed theft and [for whom the following conditions apply]:
+Another list of restrictions comes from a fatwa given by one Taqī al-Dīn ʿAlī b. ʿAbd al-Kāfī al-Subkī (d.
+756/1356), a senior Shafi scholar and judge from one of the leading scholarly families of Damascus.
+According to Taqi, Hadd [punishment] is only obligatory for perpetrator of a theft for whom the following conditions apply:

-All of this was said by ʿAlī b.
-Aḥmad b.
-Saʿīd (probably Ibn Ḥazm, d.
-1064).
-And the Imam and Shaykh added: and it is also on the condition that [the thief's] confession not precede the testimony and then after it he retracts [his confession].
+Another restriction is that a thief who makes a confession before the testimony be allowed to retract his confession after.
 For if the thief does that first and then direct evidence (bayyina) is provided of his crime and then he retracts his confession, the punishment of amputation is dropped according to the more correct opinion in the Shafi school, because the establishment [of guilt] came by confession not by the direct evidence.
 So his retraction is accepted.